LarsMws/mlops-project/README.md

 - Learned that we should use a linux VM for Docker in the future

 - Sometimes, even after deleting a compute instance, Azure doesn’t fully remove it internally.
 I couldn’t create a new compute in the ml-ops-project because I had previously used a repository called mlops-demo.
 Even though I had deleted everything, Azure still thought the compute was in use there.
 I solved it by manually deleting the compute from the mlops-demo project.
 It took me a full day to figure this out.

+- every job needs unique name it gives you error if you try to make job with same name that you previously ran.